 Risk is not static and as such the Bank's risk profile is subject to changes resulting from a wide range of factors.
-The Bank currently is executing a project to enhance the Bank's communication, assessment, tracking and monitoring of risks.

 3.2 Risk Governance

 The Bank's governance structure enables oversight, and accountability for the effective management of risk.
 Following a comprehensive review of the governance structure in 2015, the Bank has revised and implemented a robust structure to provide clearer lines of responsibility, accountability and an enhanced focus on risk management.